logoPostPlanify

 Can I schedule LinkedIn posts from my phone?

 Yes.
 LinkedIn's native scheduler works on the mobile app for text, image, video, and document posts.
 However, you cannot schedule polls, events, or articles from any device.
-Third-party tools with mobile apps (like PostPlanify) also support mobile scheduling.
+Some third-party tools like Buffer also offer mobile apps for scheduling.
+PostPlanify currently works on desktop and web browsers, with a mobile app coming soon.

 Why can't I schedule posts to a LinkedIn Group?